 How to Relieve Lower Back Pain

-Exercise, massage, yoga, and even meditation are some of the safest ways to relieve lower back pain and also the most effective, according to the latest research.
+There are different types of back pain treatment, from at-home remedies to medication, surgery options and more.
+Exercise, massage, yoga and even meditation are some of the safest ways to relieve lower back pain and are also the most effective, according to the latest research.
 Sadly, these non-traditional methods are yet to be covered by insurance companies.
-It might take a while before the insurance providers can adapt with the ever-changing guidelines for back pain treatment.

 What Causes Lower Back Pain?

-About 85 percent of patients experience what is known as “non-specific low back pain,” which means there’s no existing medical condition or spinal abnormality that may have caused the pain.
+About 85% of patients experience what is known as “non-specific low back pain,” which means there’s no existing medical condition or spinal abnormality that may have caused the pain.

 Although the source may be unknown, there are predisposing factors that make you more likely to experience lower back pain.
 These include: